DuPont loses appeal bid to keep Chemours lawsuit secret

 Friday’s ruling involves a lawsuit filed last month by Chemours relating to its 2015 spinoff from DuPont.

-Chemours failed to comply with a court rule requiring the filing of a redacted, public version of the complaint within three days.
-A redacted version that is virtually entirely blacked out was docketed shortly after The Associated Press note the expiration of the deadline and asked the court to unseal the filing.
+After filing the complaint under seal, Chemours failed to comply with a court rule requiring the filing of a redacted, public version within three days.

+A redacted version of the 64-page complaint — which was filed shortly after The Associated Press pointed out the expiration of the deadline and asked the court to unseal the filing — is almost entirely blacked out.
+A cover sheet that accompanied the filing notes only that the lawsuit is an “action for declaratory judgment and other relief relating to a spin-off transaction.”

-DuPont has argued that the mere filing of the lawsuit violates a separation agreement provision requiring that any dispute between the companies be subject to mandatory secret arbitration.
+DuPont attorneys have argued that the filing of the lawsuit violates a separation agreement provision requiring that any dispute between the companies be handled through mandatory secret arbitration.
+The mere existence of the lawsuit on the court docket violates the confidentiality provision, DuPont attorneys have suggested.

+Vice Chancellor Sam Glasscock III rejected DuPont’s arguments in a teleconference late last month, but he deferred his directive that the complaint be unsealed to allow DuPont to seek an interlocutory appeal.
+Late Friday, he rejected DuPont’s request to certify an appeal to Delaware’s Supreme Court while the Chancery Court case is still pending.

+Glasscock noted that DuPont appeared to be asking for the Supreme Court to interpret a Court of Chancery rule “which makes it clear that all matters in this court are presumed public, unless the parties ... establish that the public interest is outweighed by a discrete confidentiality interest.”

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.